Izzy Jayasinghe

-Izzy Jayasinghe is a senior lecturer in the Department of Molecular Biology and Biotechnology at the University of Sheffield and the leader of the Applied Biophotonics Group.
+Izzy Jayasinghe is the Head of the Department of Molecular Medicine in the School of Biomedical Sciences at the University of New South Wales, and a Visiting Fellow at the University of Sheffield, where she was previously a UKRI Future Leader Fellow.
 Her research focuses on super resolution microscopy, biophysics, cardiac muscle and microscopy instrument development.
 In addition to her scientific research and teaching, she is a strong advocate for gender equality and diversity in academia.

 Education

 Jayasinghe received a Bachelor of Science (BSc) with a major in cardiovascular sciences from the University of Auckland in 2007.
 She completed her doctor of philosophy (PhD) in physiology at the University of Auckland in 2010.
-In 2008, Jayasinghe became a Fellow of the Higher Education Academy receiving accreditation as a higher education provider approved by the UK Professional Standards Framework.
+In 2018, Jayasinghe became a Fellow of the Higher Education Academy receiving accreditation as a higher education provider approved by the UK Professional Standards Framework.

 Research and career

 From 2010 to 2011, Jayasinghe was an assistant research fellow in the Department of Physiology in the University of Auckland.
 She was a post-doctoral research fellow in the School of Biomedical Sciences at the University of Queensland from 2011 to 2013.
 She then joined the College of Engineering, Mathematics and Physical Sciences at the University of Exeter as an associate research fellow from 2013 to 2015.

 Jayasinghe was a lecturer in cardiovascular sciences in the Faculty of Biological Sciences at the University of Leeds from 2015 to 2020.
-In 2020, she joined the University of Sheffield as an UKRI Future Leader Fellow with the topic of "Taking super resolution microscopy beyond the laboratory" in the Department of Molecular Biology and Biotechnology.
+In 2020, she joined the University of Sheffield as a UKRI Future Leader Fellow with the topic of "Taking super resolution microscopy beyond the laboratory" in the Department of Molecular Biology and Biotechnology.